 - a.
 Each applicant for promotion shall be evaluated by the Retention, Tenure and Promotion (RTP) Committee in his program or academic unit using the criteria published for this purpose. - b.
-Upon receipt of the applications, the program leader shall convene the program RTP committee to evaluate the prospective candidates for promotion and make recommendations to the program leader for his/her review and recommendation.
-Only the tenured members of the department's RTP Committee above the rank of the applicant and who do not also serve on the RTP Committee for the College/School shall evaluate the promotion application. - c.
-For small programs with insufficient tenured faculty to serve, tenured faculty members shall be drawn from other departments within the applicant's college.
-Upon completion of the review, the chair of the department RTP committee shall notify the applicants of the results, in writing, and forward the committee's written recommendations, along with all supporting documents to the program leader on or before the date established by the program and that provides at least 10 workdays for filing an appeal.
+Upon receipt of the applications, the Program Leader shall convene the program RTP committee to evaluate the prospective candidates for promotion and make recommendations to the Program Leader for his/her review and recommendation.
+Only the tenured members of the program's RTP Committee above the rank of the applicant and who do not also serve on the RTP Committee for the College/School shall evaluate the promotion application. - c.
+For small programs with insufficient tenured faculty to serve, tenured faculty members shall be drawn from other programs within the applicant's college.
+Upon completion of the review, the chairperson of the program RTP committee shall notify the applicants of the results, in writing, and forward the committee's written recommendations, along with all supporting documents to the Program Leader on or before the date established by the program and that provides at least 10 workdays for filing an appeal.